'Not by Might Nor by Power, But by My Spirit': a Sermon on Holy Spirit Power

 - • How do we understand the things of God, His thoughts, His plans for us?
 We understand them by spiritual discernment.
 Without the Spirit, these things may appear to the natural man as foolishness.
 But the man or woman guided by the Holy Spirit will discern the mind of God.

 Galatians 3:3 Are you so foolish?
 After beginning by means of the Spirit, are you now trying to finish by means of the flesh?

-• We discern the things of God, not by natural means, but by the Spirit of God.
+- • We discern the things of God, not by natural means, but by God's Spirit.

-• The Holy Spirit brings us into our initial relationship with God through His Son Jesus.
+- • The Holy Spirit brings us into our initial relationship with God through His Son Jesus.
 He continues to lead us, empower us, and reveal God’s mind to us throughout our earthly lives.
-And it is only through Him, the Holy Spirit, that (vs. 3) we can “finish” our lives on earth with victory and can look back on a life well spent under the Holy Spirit’s daily control.
+And through Him, the Holy Spirit (vs. 3), we can “finish” our lives on earth with victory and can look back on a life well spent under the Holy Spirit’s daily control.

 Make every effort daily, as the apostle John said it, to be “in the Spirit” (Revelation 1:10), to be in touch with Him, to be in harmony with Him, to be sensitive to His voice, to have your mind “governed by the Spirit” (Romans 8:6).
 How can we achieve this?
 It is not difficult.
 Simply cultivate a lifestyle that is devoted to the Lord in His word (the Bible), in worship, in prayer and praise, and in holiness.
 Do so and you will find yourself drawn increasingly closer to the Father and the Son through the blessed Holy Spirit, who has been given to dwell with us and in us as born-again children of God.

 Check out our very popular sermon on "The Anointing of the Holy Spirit"